 Think about it – if a site is in the top 10, it would be a for a reason, right?

 And it stands to reason that if you do something similar to those in the top 10, you might benefit.

-One way you can do so is to find the websites that are backlinking to your competitors, and seeing if you can get in on that action.
+One way you can do so is to find the websites that are backlinking to your competitors and see if you can get in on that action.

 Once signed up and with all your details correctly added to the tool, you can start researching your competition.

 STEP 4: RUN COMPETITOR BACKLINK SEARCH ON AHREFS.COM